 The Last King of Scotland by Giles Foden.
 Recently made into a major motion picture, starring Forest Whitaker as Idi Amin, this book is a super read that will give you insights into a fascinating period of Uganda’s history.
 Funny and dark and very 1970s!

 The Queen of Katwe by Tim Crothers.
-Also just made into a major motion picture by Disney, starring Lupita Nyong’o.
-I can’t wait to read this book.
-The true story of a young girl from the slums of Katwe, a Kampala neighbourhood I drive through frequently, becomes an international chess champion.
-Chokes me up just thinking about it!
+Now a Disney motion picture, starring Lupita Nyong’o.
+It is the true story of a young girl from the slums of Katwe, a Kampala neighbourhood, becoming an international chess champion.
 While the film is fabulous – I’m one of those people that just HAS to read the book as well.

 So Long a Letter by Mariama Ba.
 Written from the point of view of an educated, Muslim, African women, as she struggles to come to terms with her life in a culture steeped in polygamy and the patriarchy.